Central Committee of the Communist Party of the Soviet Union: Duties & Responsibilities

 The powers of the Secretariat were weakened under Mikhail Gorbachev, and the Central Committee Commissions took over the functions of the Secretariat in 1988.
 Yegor Ligachev, a Secretariat member, noted that these changes completely destroyed the Secretariat's hold on power, and made the body almost superfluous.
 Because of this, the Secretariat, until 1990, barely met.
 However, none of these Commissions were as powerful as the Secretariat had been.

 The Secretariat was revitalised at the 28th Party Congress (2 July 1990 – 13 July 1990).
-A newly established office, the Deputy General Secretary, became the official Director of the Secretariat.
-Gorbachev chaired the first post-Congress session, but after that Vladimir Ivashko, the Deputy General Secretary, chaired its meetings.
 Though the Secretariat was revitalised, it never regained the authority it held in the pre-Gorbachev days.
 The Secretariat's authority was strengthened within the limits of the institutions and political rules, which had been introduced under Gorbachev – a return to the old-days was impossible.